mbarnig/InteractiveAvatarNextJSDemo/README.md

 Here is the link to the demo : [hf-space](https://huggingface.co/spaces/mbarnig/My_Interactive_Avatar)
 The start of the demo is protected by a personal password.
 Interested users can drop me a mail to request the password.
 ### .env
-I added the secret SESSION_START_PASSWORD = your Session Start Password to the environment file .env.
+I added the secret "SESSION_START_PASSWORD = your Session Start Password" to the environment file .env.
 ### Dockerfile
 The interactive Avatar React app is running in a Docker container on HuggingFace.
 The most difficult part of the Dockerfile creation was related to the protection of the different API keys and passwords needed to access my accounts on HeyGen, OpenAI, Dante, Schreifmaschinn, etc. It's not obvious to hide these variables in a frontend web app like React.
 ### Customized versions